Retinal detachment happens when your retina (a light-sensitive layer of tissue at the back of your eye) is pulled away from its normal position.

 - Rhegmatogenous (“reg-ma-TAH-juh-nus”)

 Any type of retinal detachment is a medical emergency.
-If you have symptoms of a detached retina, it’s important to go to the eye doctor or the emergency room right away.
+If you have symptoms of a detached retina, go to the eye doctor or the emergency room right away.
+Early treatment can help prevent permanent vision loss.

 Rhegmatogenous retinal detachment